riga/law/examples/workflow_parameters/README.md

   - omit the `--branch` parameter or set it to `--branch -1` to trigger the *workflow* instead of a specific branch, **and optionally**
   - add `--branches SELECTION` to select a subset of possible branches (`SELECTION` can be a comma-separated list of branches or pythonic slices, e.g. `0,3,5:9`).

-The workflow then determines which branches it needs to run and handles their execution depending on its workflow type (`law.LocalWorkflow` runs them locally, whereas remote workflows such as `law.htcondor.HTCondorWorlflow` submits them as HTCondor jobs).
+The workflow then determines which branches it needs to run and handles their execution depending on its workflow type (`law.LocalWorkflow` runs them locally, whereas remote workflows such as `law.htcondor.HTCondorWorlflow` submit them as HTCondor jobs).

 This mechanism is generic, but in case you are dealing with complex branch maps, triggering a specific single branch or a specific subset of branches requires you to know their branch values which you then use on the command line with either `--branch` or `--branches`.